hsmajlovic/smith-waterman-optimization/README.md

 - For bithacked set `version=bithacked` in your bash
 - For bithacked-striped set `version=bithacked-striped` in your bash
 - For windowed set `version=windowed` in your bash
+- For multicore-windowed set `version=multicore-windowed` in your bash
 - For SIMDed (Alpern technique) set `version=simd-alpern` in your bash
 - For multicore set `version=multicore-alpern` in your bash